top of page

 Preparation

 1. Using a microplane grater, finely grate 1 garlic clove to yield about 1/2 teaspoon garlic.
-Finely chop remaining garlic clove, and set aside.
+Finely chop the remaining garlic clove and set aside.
 Add grated garlic to skillet; cook, stirring constantly, until fragrant, about 30 seconds.
 Add breadcrumbs; cook, stirring constantly, until golden brown and crisp, 3 to 5 minutes.
 Remove skillet from heat; stir in 1/4 teaspoon salt and 1/4 teaspoon lemon zest, and set aside.

 2. Combine pea shoots, parsley, dill, ricotta salata, sunflower seed kernels, lemon juice, reserved chopped garlic, and remaining 1/4 teaspoon lemon zest in a blender.
 Pulse until mixture is finely chopped, 12 to 15 pulses.
 With blender running, add remaining 1/2 cup oil to mixture in a thin stream, and continue processing until smooth and emulsified, about 2 minutes.
 Stir in crushed red pepper and remaining 1/2 teaspoon salt.
 Set aside.